nlina-0/portfolio-2024/README.md

 #### Work - Desktop (mockup 1)

-- To remove excessive vertical scrolling, the desktop display was designed to use the horizontal space.
+- To remove excessive vertical scrolling, the desktop display was designed to use the horizontal space provided with the size of the screen.
 This was achieved using flexbox.

 <img src="docs/work_desktop_1.png" alt="about page mobile display mockup" width="800px">